Looking for a mixed onsen in Japan?

 - At Sarugakyo, board the municipal bus to Hoshi Onsen

 Have you watched the movie “Spirited Away”?
-Sekizenkan is a hotel in Gunma which served as a model for Hayao Miyazaki’s titular Ghibli film, and as a filming location for local productions.
+Sekizenkan is a hotel in Gunma that served as a model for Hayao Miyazaki’s titular Ghibli film and as a filming location for local productions.